 From the Insurer’s area.

-And when the payment has been added you can search for individual invoices using key words in the search bar, or you can click “view all”.
+Once the payment has been added you can search for individual invoices using key words in the search bar, or you can click “View All”.

 Okay I hope that helps!